 Professor Mike Leckrone joined the staff of Four Seasons Theatre in 2020 as an Artistic Associate and brings his considerable knowledge of jazz, musical theatre, and popular music to FST audiences in online Zoom classes, the forthcoming "Listening with Leckrone" podcast, and an upcoming new series of outreach events at Cafe Coda jazz club.
 In addition, Leckrone and FST staff will collaborate on the development of an original Great American Songbook show each season.

-Recently retired after 50 years at the helm of the University of Wisconsin Marching Band, Mike Leckrone is a legendary performer and educator whose musical arrangements, halftime shows, UW Varsity Band Spring Concerts, and popular music history courses have been enjoyed by thousands.
+Retired since 2019, after 50 years at the helm of the University of Wisconsin Marching Band, Mike Leckrone is a legendary performer and educator whose musical arrangements, halftime shows, UW Varsity Band Spring Concerts, and popular music history courses have been enjoyed by thousands.
 His many accolades include the “Lifetime Achievement Award” from the Wisconsin Foundation for School Music in 2007, the “Spencer Tracy Award for Distinction in the Performing Arts” from the Wisconsin Historical Society in 2010, and the Michael St. John Lifetime Achievement Award from the Madison Area Music Association in 2013.

-Zak Wolff, Administrative Associate, is a local artist, who graduated from UW-Madison with a degree in Theatre and Drama followed by a year of studies in Chinese Linguistics at Nanjing University.
+Zak Wolff is a local artist, who graduated from UW-Madison with a degree in Theatre and Drama.
 While he is predominantly a performer, he also enjoys working in various capacities backstage.
-Zak performed with FST in All is Calm (2021, 2022), and has worked various backstage roles with them since 2022.
-He currently is a Systems Estimator at Electronic Theatre Controls, and the props designer for UW-Madison’s University Opera program for their 2023-24 season.
-Other credits include Avenue Q (Princeton), Musical of Musicals the Musical (Billy), Little Shop of Horrors (Seymour), and A Killer Party (Jeremy Jordan).
+Zak performed with FST in An Evening of Rodgers & Hammerstein, All is Calm (2021, 2022, 2023, 2024), Company, and has worked various backstage roles with them since 2022.
+He is currently a Systems Estimator at ETC, and the Props Designer for UW-Madison’s University Opera program.
+Zak is honored to be a part of Four Seasons Theatre for multiple years, and strives to help grow the Madison art community in any way he can!

 Marja Barger retired from FST in January 2020 after working on every production for Four Seasons Theatre since its inception in 2005.
 Credits include director (RENT and Great Dames Songbook), props designer (My Fair Lady, A Little Night Music, RENT, and Les Misérables), assistant stage manager (The Last Five Years).
 As a staff member, she oversaw program production and advertising.
 In addition, she has worked with Forward Theater (Collected Stories, Sons of the Prophet, Or), worked on the production team for the Dalai Lama at the Overture Center in 2013 and 2016, and for the last four UW Varsity Band Shows.
 Favorite roles with FST are The Spitfire Grill (Hannah in 2010 and 2017) and Follies (Phyllis).